chatbx-eu/hugo_chatbx.eu/content/news/2020-01-29_new-backend.en.md

 Tonight we finished the migration to a new database backend.
 We now have a proper MySQL database, which has a few advantages over our previous solution:

 - Virtually unlimited storage (whereas the previous solution was limited to 2 GiB)
+  - Through this, we increased the maximum number of stored offline messages to 500
+  - Maybe we will increase this number even more in the future
 - Better backup and data security strategies

 Additionally, we updated our version of ejabberd, the XMPP server software we use.
 This mainly simplifies a few of our administrative tasks.